Lucia's Blog: 2020-03-08

 11. Love.

 Sadly, things have changed for the worse, and the effects of these changes are noticeable all around us.
-We see these changes on the internet, in social media, in the news media, in our homes, and in our churches.
-Moral chaos permeates our schools, our streets, even our homes, and churches.
+We see these changes on the internet, in social media, in the news media, in our homes, and in the church.
+Moral chaos permeates our schools, streets, homes, and churches.
 In fact, there are as many as 1,000 unwed teens who will become pregnant, 500 adolescents who will begin using drugs, and 6 young teenagers who will commit suicide as I am writing this study.
-That is not in a year, or a month but every twenty-four hours in our nation and society!
+That is not in a year or a month but every twenty-four hours in our nation and society!
 Even those who are Christians and should be walking in the Light, setting a positive example for our younger generations, are walking in darkness and setting the pace for immorality and lawlessness.
 They invent new ways to "push the envelope" of degraded behavior.

-It is sad, but in our nation, from our leaders to our youngest school-age children, our people don't want to adopt values, ethics, and morals as their own.
+It is sad, but in our nation, from our leaders to our youngest school-age children, our people don't want to adopt their own values, ethics, and morals.
 Values are core beliefs that guide and motivate our attitudes and actions.
-Ethics is the standard of conduct that stresses how one must behave on moral issues that arise from principles of right and wrong.
+Ethics is the standard of conduct that stresses how one must behave on moral issues arising from right and wrong principles.
 Unfortunately, our professors, politicians, preachers, and those in authority teach their own set of ethics Who is right about right and wrong?
 It boils down to just one foundational question: What is Truth?
-It is impossible to know what right and wrong are without finding out what is trueIt will be hard to know what is right in any given situation or make decisions about morality or social behavior without the Truth.
+It is only possible to know right and wrong by finding out what is trueIt will be easier to know what is right in any given situation or make decisions about morality or social behavior with the Truth.
 From 1950 to today, our nation's understanding of Truth has significantly shifted.
 What was once clear is now clouded with uncertainty and confusion.
-There has been a vast number of issues, cultural events, and philosophical changes that have brought us to this point.
+There have been a vast number of issues, cultural events, and philosophical changes that have brought us to this point.

 The Bible provides us with a pattern for human conduct.
 God's Word furnishes us with principles of righteousness to help us make the right choices or decisions in all areas of human conduct: gambling, abortion, the sanctity of life, chaste behavior, etc. The Bible contains "present Truth" for "such a time as this" that we may walk the straight path (2 Peter 1:12; Esther 4:14).
 The Grace of God has appeared to bring salvation unto all men, "teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously and godly in this present world" (2 Titus 2:11-12).